 The Nike Reax TR 8 feels comfortable out of the box, mainly due to its lacing system that is made to wrap up around your feet while the padded tongue adds some cushion right under it.
 The upper is made of synthetic leather and mesh that is sturdy and durable.
 For this mesh version Nike implemented its seamless technology to blend the two materials together while leaving the rest of the seams in place.
 This makes sense since this is a spin-off the original version with all perforated leather upper that had the initial success.
-Personally I like the mesh version as it feels more flexible and of course much more breathable.
+Personally, during this Nike Reax TR 8 review I came to the conclusion that like the mesh version as it feels more flexible and of course much more breathable.

 The tongue is sewn in towards its lower side, just enough not to annoyingly go to the sides while wearing the shoes but also leaving some flexibility on the upper part.
 The heel collar features some solid cushioning, much needed especially with the not so flexible sole.
 The standard foam insole is removable, something welcome for a pair that you'll be working out in.
 There is no lack of branding as you'd expect from a shoe from Nike and it all looks just right.